ElegantEngineeringTech/laravel-translator/README.md

 This package uses a driver-based architecture.
 By default, it supports two standard drivers: PHP and JSON.

+-   Use the `PHP` driver if you store your translation strings in `.php` files, such as `/lang/en/message.php`.
+-   Use the `JSON` driver if you store your translation strings in `.json` files, such as `/lang/fr.json`.

 You can also create custom drivers for alternative storage methods, such as a database.

 Set the default driver in the configuration file: